 - 24-hour nurse availability: Palliative Care offers telephone access to an on-call registered nurse for support in managing symptoms 24 hours a day.

 You can receive palliative care services at the same time as all other treatments for your illness.
 There’s absolutely no reason to wait.
 In fact, some studies have shown that palliative care may extend life.
 Pain and other symptoms affect your quality of life, and stress can have a big impact on your family.
 The palliative care team can help.

 Palliative care can provide expert management of symptoms such as:

 Palliative care is also beneficial for those experiencing the following:

 - Difficulty eating due to your illness

 No. Palliative Care manages the pain, symptoms and stress at all stages of an illness, whether you are seeking care or cure.

 Most insurance plans, including Medicare and Medicaid, cover palliative care nurse practitioner visits.
 There may be a co-payment, similar to your co-pay for an office visit to your doctor.
-Nurse and certified nursing assistant services are optional and are usually not paid for by insurance companies.
 Palliative care will contact your medical insurance to verify coverage of any of our services.